Ham radio codes

 RST System: This is used to rate the readability, strength, and tone of a signal.
 For instance, if you give someone an RST of “599,” you’re saying their signal is perfectly readable, strong, and clear as a bell.

 10 Codes: While these are more commonly associated with CB radio, some hams use them too.
-For example, “10-4” simply means “I understand.”
-It’s not just for truckers!
+If someone says over the radio, “10-4” it means “I understand and copied.”

 Putting It All Together: A Ham Radio Conversation

-• Operator A: “CQ CQ CQ, this is K4XYZ calling CQ and standing by.”
+• Ham Radio Operator A: “CQ CQ CQ, this is W1ABC and standing by.”

 And just like that, you’re communicating like a seasoned ham!